Discussion threads (usually just called threads) are where your group can discuss a topic, exchange information and make decisions together.

 Give your thread a title.
 Be concise with your words and try to keep it short.
 You can always update the title of the thread later.

 Use the context panel to introduce the topic.
-Give the background information or links that people will need to participate, and explain what kind of participation you’re looking for from people.
+Give background information or links that people will need to participate, and explain what kind of participation you’re looking for.